PRACTICE DIRECTION 51N – SHORTER AND FLEXIBLE TRIALS PILOT SCHEMES

 1.5 Where a case is agreed or ordered to be suitable for the Shorter Trials Scheme, the court expects the parties and their representatives to cooperate with, and assist, the court in ensuring the proceeding is conducted in accordance with the Scheme so that the real issues in dispute are identified as early as possible and are dealt with in the most efficient way possible.

-2.2 The Shorter Trials Scheme is for all cases in the Admiralty and Commercial Court, the London Mercantile Court, the Technology and Construction Court, and the Patents Court and for business cases in the Chancery Division.
+2.2 The Shorter Trials Scheme is for all cases in the Admiralty and Commercial Court, the London Circuit Commercial Court, the Technology and Construction Court, and the Patents Court and for business cases in the Chancery Division.